-Wilson – 2.5% contribution on incremental sales off your 2017 baseline of purchases of racquets, balls, strings, grip, bags, 10 and Under Tennis equipment and stringing machines, along with platform tennis paddles and balls°
+Wilson – 2.5% contribution on incremental sales off of your previous years baseline of purchases of racquets, balls, strings, grip, bags, 10 and Under Tennis equipment and stringing machines, along with platform tennis paddles and balls°

 Har-Tru – 3% on all ball equipment